 There's only about 25 of these engraved Il Rochebo iPads out there.

-Some students have to start paying off their loans while they're in school under a last-minute debt ceiling deal to keep the country out of default and reduce deficits by at least $2.1 trillion over a decade as part of the savings to trim the deficits.
+So you students, some students have to start paying off their loans while they're in school under a last-minute debt ceiling deal to keep the country out of default and reduce deficits by at least 2.1 trillion over a decade.

 So-called subsidized student loans don't charge students any interest on the principal of student loans until six months after they graduate.